The 20 Best Acute Mountain Sickness Doctors in Japan

 Kanoya, JP

-Masahiro Horiuchi practices in Kanoya, Japan.
+Masahiro Horiuchi practices practicing medicine in Kanoya, Japan.
 Mr. Horiuchi is rated as a Distinguished expert by MediFind in the treatment of Acute Mountain Sickness.
-His top areas of expertise are Cerebral Hypoxia, Acute Mountain Sickness, Low Blood Pressure, and Vasoconstriction.
+He is also highly rated in 4 other conditions, according to our data.
+His clinical expertise encompasses Cerebral Hypoxia, Acute Mountain Sickness, Low Blood Pressure, and Vasoconstriction.

 Advanced in Acute Mountain Sickness